Applications for geographical indications for non-EU products in 2025

 Applications for registration of PDOs and PGIs received by the European Commission are published in the Official Journal of the European Union.

-If no statement of opposition has been received by the European Commission within 3 months, the PDO/PGI is registered as geographical indication in the EU register (eAmbrosia) and granted protection in the EU (Regulations 2024/1143 and 2025/26).
+If no statement of opposition is received by the European Commission within 3 months, the PDO/PGI is registered as a geographical indication in the EU register (eAmbrosia) and granted protection in the EU (Regulations 2024/1143 and 2025/26).

 For further information on the EU’s system for protecting geographical indications, see Geographical indications for agricultural products and foodstuffs explained.